astley92/recipem8/README.md

 # Plan

 Because I'm a cheapskate, I want to run this thing for free.
 The plan is:
-- Host as a github projst page
+- Host as a github project page
 - Recipes and ingredients will actually be stored in this repository
     - As a json file
     - One recipe per file